Angular vs ReactJS : Which one is Most In-Demand Frontend Development Framework in 2019?

 Now let’s see what Google Trends says about Angular and React.

 From the above two images, it’s clearly mentioned that ReactJS has higher priority than Angular and Google Trends also says ReactJS is the most popular library.
 Now we will compare both of them based on certain factors to decide which one would be better to choose.

 Components and Size: Angular works on Real DOM and it follows MVC pattern.
-Angular follows bidirectional data flow also it is large in size(92KB approx, it might change) in comparison of React.
+Angular follows bidirectional data flow also it is large in size(92KB approx, it might change) in comparison to React.
 React on the other hand works on Virtual DOM which is a lightweight copy of a Real DOM or we can say JS representation of actual DOM.
-React follows unidirectional data flow and size(46KB approx, it might change) of React is smaller than Angular.
+React follows unidirectional data flow and the size(46KB approx, it might change) of React is smaller than Angular.

 Migration and Community Support: Angular releases it’s newer version or make updates every six months.
 So in a year, there are two major releases or updates to make necessary changes.
 Developers have experienced so many breaking changes since it has been released.
 Angular is supported by huge and active communities of Google and its current version is 7.0.
 React is maintained by Facebook and its current version is 16.0.
-Upgrades in React is easier than Angular also for facebook stability is a major concern when it comes to releasing it’s newer version because big companies like Twitter and Airbnb uses React.
+Upgrades in React is easier than in Angular also for facebook stability is a major concern when it comes to releasing it’s newer version because big companies like Twitter and Airbnb uses React.
 It has also good community support.